CMA says it accepts in principle steps taken in ICAP-Tullett deal

-(Reuters) - Britain's competition watchdog Competition and Markets Authority (CMA) has accepted in principle merger undertakings between Tullett Prebon Plc TLPR.L and ICAP Plc IAP.L.
+Aug 2 (Reuters) - Britain's competition watchdog Competition and Markets Authority (CMA) has accepted in principle merger undertakings between Tullett Prebon Plc and ICAP Plc.

 The CMA said on Tuesday that it has not taken a final decision on the Tullett and ICAP deal. (bit.ly/2b0iU4T)

-ICAP said in June that it had offered to sell its London-based oil desks to help address competition concerns over the merger of its global hybrid voice broking business with Tullett.
+ICAP said in June that it had offered to sell its London-based oil desks to help address competition concerns over the merger of its global hybrid voice broking business with Tullett Prebon Plc.

-CMA said on Tuesday that the companies had proposed mid-sized commodities and forex brokerage INTL FCStone Ltd (INTL.O) as the buyer for the oil desks to be spun off.

 The companies last year agreed to the 1.11 billion pounds ($1.5 billion) deal in a sector where trading volumes have shrunk due to regulation designed to rein in the riskier trading activities of their traditional investment bank clients.